Tender pistachio-crusted pork tenderloin with lots of herbs, an incredibly aromatic and easy to make pork dish.

-- The most tender cut of pork, a long and rather thin cut, that comes from the muscle that runs along the backbone.
+Pork tenderloin or fillet is the most tender cut of pork, a long and rather thin cut from the muscle that runs along the backbone.

 - The fillet is boneless and very lean and has very little visible fat.

-- Pistachios: roasted and salted.
+Pistachios: Roasted and salted.

-How to remove silverskin?
+How to remove silverskin from a pork tenderloin?

-- The pork fillet might have silverskin (connective tissues) on it, which should be removed before cooking.
+The pork fillet might have silverskin (connective tissues) on it, which should be removed before cooking.
 It is rather tough and chewy and will annoy you when eating.

-- While holding this end, run the knife under the tissue trying to remove only the skin and not too much of the meat.
+You will need a small and very sharp knife.
+Place the knife under the silverskin and cut a piece you can hold with one hand.
+While holding this end, run the knife under the tissue, trying to remove only the skin and not too much meat.

 How to make the pistachio crust?